Nguni shield: Traditional use

 A shield was carried in the left hand, as the only piece of defensive armour used by the Nguni.
 Its use was practiced from boyhood, by means of stick fighting.
 Its primary function was to deflect spears, assegais or Khoisan arrows, but they were also carried during lion or leopard hunts.
 King Shaka's warriors bashed their opponents with the shield to knock them off balance, or alternatively used it to hook the opponents shield away, to enable a stab with the assegai.

-The midiam shield (ihawu) was used for dancing.

 Shields could also be used to confuse the enemy; the Zulu army used the shields of their enemies to disguise themselves, and cause bewilderment among enemy ranks.
 Likewise the vanquished enemy at times took up Zulu shields to hide their identity until they could make their escape.
 King Dingane's general Bongoza advised his warriors to hide behind shields and imitate grazing cattle, in which way they lured Boer commandos into valleys and into striking distance.

 It was used as protection against the weather, or as bivouac shelters when the Xhosa or Fengu armies camped out.
 When a king was sitting in the open, his subordinates would hold one or several shields over him to shade him from the sun.
 They were also used during dancing routines, at weddings or as a screen at a bridal procession.
 During consultation of a diviner they were beaten like drums.

 Its use went in decline when firearms were introduced to hostilities.
 When lions and leopards were exterminated by firearms, it also lost its usefulness in hunting.
 By 1835 it is said to have been discarded by the Xhosa in their conflicts with Europeans.
 Baines (1851, 1852) and Weitz (1873) however observed their use among the Mpondo many years later.
 By the 1870s the Zulus were exporting large quantities of cowhides to obtain firearms and this also decreased the supply.